oscal-compass/compliance-trestle/docs/trestle-spec.md

   }
 ~~~

-Default values for each datatypes will be like below:
+Default values for mandatory datatypes will be like below.
+All UUID's will be populated by default whether or not they are mandatory.

 ~~~
 - DateTime: <Current date-time>